lrslab/anasfv/readme.md

 ## Docker:
-We provide a docker image.
-In case you find the installation too troublesome:
+Using Docker is more convenient, eliminating the troublesome of installation steps.
 ```
 docker pull osvolo/anasfv:latest
 docker container run -it osvolo/anasfv /bin/bash